umich-hist-399/campus-histories/essays/diag.md

  {% include figure.html class="img-right" src="/images/campus1890.png" %}

 The period after the Civil War was a time of great expansion for the university.
-As this map on the left shows, by 1880 the Diag completed its journey from northwest to southeast, and while trees and the pastoral still play a large part in the image of this map, there are also more buildings, and ones that existed before are grander.
+As this map on the left shows, by 1880 the Diag completed its journey from northwest to southeast (Ann Arbor, Michigan Historic Maps Project).
+While trees and the pastoral still play a large part in the image of this map, there are also more buildings, and ones that existed before are grander.
 It’s beginning to closely resemble our modern day central campus.
 This map also gives more character to the campus area, as later maps sometimes did.
 There are people playing games in the northeast corner of the Diag, in what is left of the Botanical Gardens (and what will become a gymnasium soon).
 The map on the right isn’t as useful for seeing a layout of the Diag, but there is a striking feature about it; the appearance of smokestacks.
 These large smokestacks are no longer there, but in this moment, they represent the industrial ambitions of turn of the century America.

  {% include figure.html class="img-right" src="/images/campus1900.JPG" %}